Eyre Peninsula Railway: History

+Cessation of grain traffic

-Grain trains ceased operating in May 2019, with Viterra moving its business to road haulage with much of the network closed.
-The network technically remains open as no lines have formally been 'closed'.
+Grain trains ceased operating in May 2019, when Viterra moved its business to road haulage, leaving only gypsum traffic on the Lake MacDonnell–Thevenard railway line remaining.
+The network technically remains open as no lines have formally been "closed".
 However, from an operational standpoint, the lines are closed.
 Since April 2005, grain trains had only operated from Port Lincoln to Wudinna and Kimba.
-The workshops in Port Lincoln initially remained open for ongoing railway wagon maintenance brought in by road from Whyalla and Thevenard, but the workshops have since closed with equipment transferred to Adelaide for use at the Motive Power Centre.
-The maintenance is now done at the Progress Rail Port Augusta workshops, resulting in rollingstock being transferred there via road.
+The workshops in Port Lincoln initially remained open for maintenance of rail vehicles brought by road from Whyalla and Thevenard, but the workshops subsequently closed and some mechanical equipment was transferred to Adelaide for use at the Motive Power Centre at Dry Creek.
+Maintenance is now carried out at Progress Rail's Port Augusta workshops; rolling stock is transferred there via road.

 The Wudinna to Penong Junction section remained open to facilitate rolling stock movements to and from the Port Lincoln workshops.
 Gypsum trains continue to operate from the Lake MacDonnell mine at Kevin to Thevenard for Gypsum Resources Australia, a joint venture between Boral and CSR.
 A final light engine movement from Port Lincoln to Thevenard ran on 26 June 2019.

 Operation of the Eyre Peninsula Railway was acquired by Aurizon in their purchase of One Rail Australia (previously Genesee & Wyoming Australia); the sale was finalised on 29 July 2022.